raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 session based on an evaluation of both its own needs, and the inactivity timeout value dictated by the server.

-Situations where a server may terminate a DSO session include:
+Some exceptional situations where a server may terminate a DSO session include:

 * The server is undergoing reconfiguration or maintenance procedures that require clients to be disconnected.